isomerpages/moe-nanyanggirlshigh/_ny-curriculum/Curriculum Framework/Teaching & Learning Framework.md

 </td></tr>
 <tr>
   <th class="th-30">differentiated</th>
 	<td class="tg-70">Teachers plan for learning in heterogeneous settings and take into consideration the students’ backgrounds, readiness and skill levels, and interests when they design the learning content and process.
-Teachers create an inclusive classrooms and help every student attain her best.
+Teachers create inclusive classrooms and help every student attain her best.
 </td></tr>
 <tr>
   <th class="th-30">developmentally appropriate</th>
 	<td class="tg-70">Activities and programmes are designed and/or curated to meet the different needs of the students, bearing in mind their level of cognitive, socio-emotional and physical development.
 </td></tr>
 </tbody></table>